Overview

 ---|---|

-Nickname | Name of the device simply used to identify it in the portal & reporting |
+Nickname | Name of the device used to identify it in the Portal & Reports |

-Policy | DNS RPZ Policy you choose |
+Policy | DNS RPZ Policy applied to the device |

 IP Type | Static or Dynamic Public IP address |

-IP Address | Public IP address or hostname if IP Type is set to dynamic |
+IP Address | Public IP address or hostname if the IP Type is set to dynamic |

-Bind Mode | Bind mode of operation (1 = Recursion only, 2 = Forwarder only) |
+BIND Mode | BIND mode of operation (Recursion or Forwarder only) |

-Bind Forwarders (if Bind mode set to forwarder only) | Space separated DNS server IP addresses used to forward upstream queries i.e. 192.168.1.1 10.0.0.1 |
+BIND Forwarders (if BIND mode set to forwarder only) | Space-separated DNS server IP addresses used to forward upstream queries i.e. 192.168.1.1 10.0.0.1 |

-Trusted ACL | Access control list for restricting who can query the server.
-Space separated list of Special Keywords, IP(s) or CIDR addresses i.e. 192.168.2.0/24 10.0.0.1.
-Special keywords (all, localhost, localnets) handled by Bind. |
+BIND Trusted ACL | Access control list for restricting who can query the server.
+Space-separated list of Special Keywords, IP(s) or CIDR addresses i.e. 192.168.2.0/24 10.0.0.1.
+Special keywords (all, localhost, localnets) handled by BIND. |

 $ docker pull threatstop/dnsfw:latest